travi/php-framework/README.md

 }</pre>

 ## Install
-`php composer.phar install` will make the framework available for your project
+`php ../path/to/composer.phar install` will make the framework available for your project

 # Example
-An example implementation has been built and is hosted [here] (https://github.com/travi/example-framework).
+An example implementation has been built.
+The repo can be found [here] (https://github.com/travi/example-framework).